• About

 A selection of establishments outside the standard categories that should enhance the discerning travellers experience of Ireland Highly Recommended as a Special Place to Stay Previous Georgina Campbell Guides Award Winner

 Ballybunion has long been a popular seaside resort, welcoming visitors from near and far since the 19th century.
-For 25 of those years, many have chosen to stay at Teach de Broc, a spacious, modern guesthouse located alongside Ballybunion Golf Course.
-Owners Aoife and S ...
+And, since 1994, many have chosen to stay at Teach de Broc, a luxuriously appointed modern guesthouse and restaurant located alongside Ballybunion Golf Course ...

 Read more